tango-controls/tango-doc/source/manual/tango-manual.rst

-Several controlled object classes can be embedded within the same device server process and it is the rule of this device to create all these device server patterns and to call their command and device factories as described in [Pattern startup].
+Several controlled object classes can be embedded within the same device server process and it is the rule of this device to create all these device server patterns and to call their command and device factories as described in `Startup of a device pattern`_.
 The name and number of all the classes to be created is known to this device after the execution of a method called *class\_factory*.
 It is the user responsibility to write this method.